Send to a friend

 Over 5,000 miles away, Ibok Oduro and her team in Ghana are quantifying the nutritional properties of historic local crops such as African breadfruit and cocoyam.
 Although these species have been overlooked lately in favour of more well-known “modern” crops such as rice, Oduro believes that they can fill an important economic and nutritional gap.
 Locally such crops are cultivated by women; adding value to them could boost women’s earnings and preserve local culinary traditions.

 Oduro, who heads the Department of Food Science and Technology at the Kwame Nkrumah University of Science and Technology, Ghana, sees a larger global need being met as well.
 “The world is turning to organic foods,” she says, “and the development of a novel food product can help meet the demand.
 These studies will not only benefit Ghana but neighboring countries and the world at large in meeting growing consumer needs and nutrition security.”

 The perception that meaningful, productive research only occurs in the gleaming labs of advanced economies is simply untrue.

 Scientists in developing countries frequently lack access to the same opportunities and infrastructure that their counterparts in developed settings enjoy, but their unflinching dedication to practical, accessible solutions that leverage regional resources could pave the way to the next great scientific discovery.
-The support they need to make these advancements is straightforward.
-It ranges from adequate laboratory equipment to funding for exchange visits with project partners from abroad.

 Making these investments in their work is critical in our shared mission to maximise the effectiveness and impact of the global scientific community, and will pay dividends to the world for years to come.